 4.2.5 Polycarbonate Material Identification

-4.2.5.1 The polycarbonate body of the lathi shall meet all the test requirements detailed below.
-The test specimen for the following tests shall be taken from flattened area of the polycarbonate lathi.
+4.2.5.1 The polycarbonate body of the Lathi shall meet all the test requirements detailed below.
+The test specimen for the following tests shall be taken from flattened area of the polycarbonate Lathi.

 4.2.5.1.1 Fourier transform infrared (FTIR) spectroscopy